Milo1885/Tease-AI/README.md

 Added Features:

-	Check Box to lock orgasm chances after tease starts. by OxiKlein -> Broken right now Download online-image progress bar added.
+	Check Box to lock orgasm chances after tease starts. by OxiKlein Download online-image progress bar added.
 	Video Folders are now checked on startup.
 The user is asked to search for missing folders.
 	Image Folders are now checked on startup.
 The user is asked to search for missing folders or if a folder is empty.
 	Games are now locked until all card images are set.
 	Card images are now checked on startup.
-	@Flag() support for multiple "AND" connected parameters added.
-(All) of 'em or line is excluded.)  by Daragorn
+	@Flag() support for multiple logical "AND" connected parameters added.
+Usage: @Flag(Flag1, Flag2, Flag3) => All of 'em or line is excluded.  by Daragorn
-	@NotFlag() support for multiple "AND" connected parameters added.
-(None of 'em or line is excluded) by Daragorn Slideshow Settings(Random, NewFolder if last image, Range Settings, Subfolders) apply now also on Contact Images.
+	@NotFlag() support for multiple logical "AND" connected parameters added.
+Usage: @NotFlag(Flag1, Flag2, Flag3) => None of 'em or line is excluded. by Daragorn
+	Slideshow Settings(Random, NewFolder if last image, Range Settings, Subfolders) apply now also on Contact Images.
 	Added a new debug window.
 It is now possible to view and manipulte all session variables (At least simple DataTypes) on Runtime.